-How to block a program from accessing the internet in Windows 10
+How to block a program from accessing the internet on Windows

-This tutorial will show you step by step how to block a program from accessing the internet in Windows 10.
+This tutorial will show you how to block a program from accessing the internet on Windows 10 and 11 with Windows Firewall.

-How to block a program with the firewall in Windows 10
+How to block a program in Windows Firewall

-1. Click on the small Windows Security icon located in the system tray to open Windows Security.
+1. Click on the Windows Security icon located in the system tray to open Windows Security.

 2. Click on Firewall & network protection.